beingkh/beingkh/README.md

 ✨ About Me
 ---

-I have 1.2 years of hands-on experience as a software engineer, with expertise in AWS DevOps ecosystems.
+I have 1.2 years of hands-on experience as a software engineer, with expertise in (AWS & Azure DevOps ecosystems).
 My skill set includes Terraform, github pipelines, GitHub, Docker, Kubernetes, Shell scripting, and Git.

 🧰 Skills
 ---